Testing Library vs Enzyme 2026

 Choose Testing Library when:

-- Starting any new React project (always)
+- Starting any new React project (always — this is the default choice)

 - You value tests that survive refactoring